ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2016-06-16-Socializing-and-Sharing-on-the-Internet.markdown

 Another fun use of the Internet is to contact other teams.
 My team has communicated via Google Hangouts and Skype with dozens of other teams around the world.
 Doing a video conference with other teams (especially one in another country) is a great way to make a new friend.

 > The Internet can be a useful tool for teams.
-But remember the difference between "sharing solutions" and "inspring".
+But remember the difference between "sharing solutions" and "inspiring".

 ### Internet for Sharing